 Food allergies are a response to the proteins in food.
 When that food (or even a trace amount of that food) is consumed, the body mounts an immune response.
 In this way, food allergies can be similar to seasonal allergies.
 Most of the food allergy symptoms fall “below the neck” because the body responds to the part of the body where the food is: the gut.
 In older children and adults these symptoms include bloating, diarrhea, and an itchy sensation in the mouth, among others.
 The symptoms are different for infants who have a milk and/or soy allergy than those of older children and adults.

 Food allergies and seasonal allergies share some of the same symptoms.
 For instance, both can cause a runny nose, headache, and congestion as a result of exposure to allergens that are foods or pollen.
 The two are also similar in that their symptoms can both be minimized by avoiding their respective triggers.
-Here are tips for minimizing symptoms of seasonal allergies and our past blogs for preventing symptoms of food allergies.

 Fortunately seasonal allergies can also be treated with medications.
 This is nice because pollen can make symptoms persist constantly, often for weeks at a time.
 Unfortunately, there aren’t any widely used medications to help treat mild to moderate food allergies.
 The best treatment for food allergies is avoidance.
 Along those lines, it’s easier to avoid food allergens than it is to avoid the triggers for seasonal allergies.
 Even if there were a medication that helped with mild food allergies, some food allergies are so severe that the only treatment is to entirely avoid the food in question.